Certainty

 Certainty — bridge and crossing

-Certainty is a work of literary Western fiction set in Hollow Creek, a town that responds to an external threat by reorganizing itself around procedure, enforcement, and silence.
+Certainty is a literary Western novel set in Hollow Creek, a town that responds to an external threat by reorganizing itself around procedure, enforcement, and silence.

 What begins as precaution becomes policy.
 Personal judgment is replaced by administrative logic.
 Violence emerges not as spectacle, but as a side effect of systems that value function over mercy.